diverse-project/MML-regression/README.md

 The **R** compiler is complete and running, but lacks the cross validation on SGD, since we couldn't find a satisfying implementation.
 You need to install the system package `r-base` and `r-base-dev` (for ubuntu), along with the following R libraries : `caret`, `rpart`, `gbm`, `randomForest`, `e1071`, `kernlab` and `sgd`.

 The **XGBoost** compiler (with **Python**) is particulary difficult to work with.
 Indeed, XGBoost selects automatically the best algorithm depending on your dataset.
 It was then not really possible to adapt our language to XGBoost.
-Thus, the calls to XGBoost are made almost regardless of the algorithm chosen in mml.
+Thus, calls to XGBoost are made almost regardless of the algorithm chosen in mml.
 You need the same dependencies as **Scikit-Learn** compiler with also `xgboost` python package.

 ### Testing and experiment

 We have implemented 12 programs in mml that test an algorithm and a training method using the 3 frameworks, in order to ensure that our compilers work flawlessly.
 Each program is compiled, and run, regardless of the result or the encountered errors, and the result (or the absence of result) is displayed.

-For the experiment, we created a collection which collects the result and the execution time for each run.
+For the experiment, we have created a collection which collects the result and the execution time for each run.
 This result is then displayed conveniently for us to work with.

 ## Experiment
 ### How